PikalaxALT/gmmem/README.md

 `-r` - Run in Read mode.
 This mode initializes the data matrix from the file specified by `-f`.
 This is useful for if you want to rerun EM on the same data to find a new local optimum.

 `-f FILENAME` - File to use for reading or writing the data matrix.
 By default, the file `gsl.mat` will be used.

+`-o OUTFILENAME` - Text file to which the final fitted params are to be written.
+By default, the file `output.txt` will be used

 `-s SEED` - A number with which to seed the RNG, for reproducible results.
 By default, this seed is 0 on Windows machines, and derived from `/dev/urandom` on UNIX machines.